-Stoianoff, N & Wright, EA 2018, 'Fair Use and Traditional Cultural Expressions' in Corbett, S & Lai, JC (eds), Making Copyright Work for the Asian Pacific: Juxtaposing Harmonisation with Flexibility, ANU Press, Australia, pp. 75-94.View/Download from: UTS OPUS or Publisher's site
+Stoianoff, N & Wright, EA 2018, 'Fair Use and Traditional Cultural Expressions' in Corbett, S & Lai, JC (eds), Making Copyright Work for the Asian Pacific: Juxtaposing Harmonisation with Flexibility, ANU Press, Australia, pp. 75-94.View/Download from: Publisher's site

 Stoianoff, NP, Cahill, A & Wright, EA 2017, 'Indigenous knowledge: what are the issues?' in Stoianoff, NP (ed), Indigenous Knowledge Forum: Comparative Systems for Recognising and Protecting Indigenous Knowledge and Culture, LexisNexis, pp. 11-37.